norihiro/obs-h8819-source/README.md

 Specify left and right channel to be captured.
 Available range is 1 to 40.

+### Save to file
+*Not available on Windows*
+Enables to save raw packets into a pcap capture file.

+### Save file name format
+*Not available on Windows*
+Specifies file name format to save.
+Format strings are same as the recording files of OBS.
+This file name format should be absoluted path.
+An extension `.pcap` will be added automatically.

 ## Build and install
 ### Linux
 Use cmake to build on Linux.
 After checkout, run these commands.